 The National Institute for Health and Clinical Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on Extracorporeal membrane carbon dioxide removal.

-This document replaces previous guidance on Arterio–venous extracorporeal membrane carbondioxide removal (interventional procedure guidance IPG250).
+This document replaces previous guidance on Arterio–venous extracorporeal membrane carbondioxide removal (NICE interventional procedure guidance 250, January 2008).

 Extracorporeal membrane carbon dioxide removal (ECCO2R) is a treatment for patients with severe acute respiratory failure usually used together with mechanical ventilation.
 Severe acute respiratory failure can result from a number of different disease processes.
 A common type is associated with acute respiratory distress syndrome (ARDS), which may be caused by sepsis, pneumonia or chest trauma.